peterwissel/Udacity_ND_Data_Engineer/P8_Data_Engineering_Capstone_Project/README.md

 1. Mapping of dimension `d_<dimension_table>` to  fact table `f_<fact_table_name>`
 1. Answer Project Question

-**P8 Data Preparation:** This procedure is explained in more detail in the following data preparation Steps based on jupyter notebooks:
+**Data Preparation:** This procedure is explained in more detail in the following data preparation Steps based on jupyter notebooks:

 * Step 1 and 2: Project Overview, Scope and Gathering of Data